A short proof of the straightening theorem: Base change for the contravariant and cartesian model structures

 \subsection{Homotopy invariance of the covariant model structure}

 We write $\mathrm{LFib}(S)$ and $\mathrm{RFib}(S)$ for the homotopy categories of the covariant and contravariant model structure over a simplicial set $S$, respectively.
-The aim of this section is to prove that for a categorical equivalence of simplicial sets $f\colon A \rightarrow B$, the induced functor $\mathrm{LFib}(A) \rightarrow \mathrm{LFib}(B)$ is an equivalence of categories.
+The aim of this section is to prove the following.
+A similar argument as given at the start of Subsection \ref{sec:basechangecocart} shows that every map of simplicial sets $f\colon A \rightarrow B$ gives rise to a Quillen adjunction

+Now the goal is to show that this is a Quillen equivalence whenever $f$ is a categorical equivalence.
 This result and many of the intermediate steps below are originally due to Joyal, our account is a streamlined version Cisinksi's in \cite{Cisinskibook}.

 We will repeatedly use the following criterion from \cite[Proposition 4.5.1]{Cisinskibook}:

 \begin{proposition} Let $f\colon A \rightarrow B$ be a map of simplicial sets and

 the resulting adjunction.
 Assume that for every vertex $a\colon \Delta^0 \rightarrow A$ the unit